pemet/router-simple/README.md

 ## Philosophy

 Keep it simple.
-The aim is to offer as simple config as reasonable, which one can use as the base of her own development.
+The aim is to offer as simple config as reasonable, which one can then use as the base of her own development.
 Firewalld is not used, because it is not easy to understand.
 Forwarding and firewall are made by nftables instead.
 The instructions are given as a recipe with newbie friendly tone.